eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 vulnerability is identified and not remedied in a timely manner, certification shall be cancelled.

-### 7.2 Overall approach to Certification of EUDI Wallet Solutions
+### 7.2 Overall approach to Certification of Wallet Solutions

 The certification of EUDI Wallets is of the utmost importance in ensuring their interoperability, security, trustworthiness, and